Henery X (long)

 Even though he was in a worse place than most, he always regarded himself as blessed and made others feel the same way... regardless of what they were going through.
 And for his willingness to be a light amid the darkness, all around him ensured he never wanted for food or drink.

 Since the age of nine, Gift wrote his thoughts.
 He had hundreds of notebooks filled with his style of inspiration.
-He allowed any and everyone who wanted to read his writing to do so, and all who had... were forever transformed because of it.
+He allowed any and everyone who wanted to read his writing to do so, and all who had... it forever transformed them.

 One day, as fortune would have it, a 22-year-old female journalist came strolling through the area where Gift called home for many years.
 She was researching why people ended up homeless because she wanted to help by writing a story that would bring attention to this unfortunate situation.
 While speaking with an older woman, she was made aware of Gift.
 Her curiosity was more than piqued.
 She had to meet this special young man she heard such great things about.